Willianvdv/external_errors/README.md

 # External errors
 Add errors from an external source to active model.
-Useful if you validations that are not done by the model's validators.
+Useful if you have validations that are not done by the model's validators.

 ## Example usage
 ```